 Wrapping Up: Avoidable Doesn’t Mean Obvious

-If you're approaching or navigating retirement and want a second set of eyes on your plan, I’d be glad to talk.
+If you’re approaching or navigating retirement and want a second set of eyes on your plan, I’d be glad to discuss it with you.

 Based in Santa Rosa, CA, I work with clients both locally and virtually.
 Start your path here: